Roma Logo

 Roma Logo 1977-1997

-The modernized logo with the wolf’s head inside a circle was introduced in 1978.
-Before, it symbolized the city’s history, but now it was made more market-oriented.
-The designers had one single goal – to devise a trademark that would help effectively promote the Roma brand in the market and stimulate the sale of merchandise.
+A modernized logo with a wolf’s head inside a circle appeared in 1978.
+Before, it symbolized the city’s history, but now it has become more market-oriented.
+The designers had one goal – to develop a trademark that would effectively promote the Roma brand in the market and stimulate the sale of products.

 1997 – 2000